Uvacoder/What-I-Liked/README.md

 # What-I-Liked
-Blog post, articles which read and I like on daily basis.
+Blog post, articles which I read and like on my daily basis.